Lessons from a Unicorn Digital Marketing Virtual Assistant who actually does the work:

 Through the years, I’ve also shared a few tips with business owners about hiring a VA that are also great points for new VAs to keep in mind during interviews.
 I’ve found the most important traits a VA can possess are being resourceful and eager to take on challenges.
 The rest can be learned.

 Working remotely as a virtual assistant can be rewarding and fun.
 Doing a variety of tasks means no 2 days are ever the same.
 VAs, regardless of the tasks they provide, are a welcomed asset to overwhelmed business owners who just need extra help.
-Plus VAs who can provide digital media assistance are especially in high demand as e-commerce continues to expand.
+Plus VAs who can provide digital marketing assistance are especially in high demand as e-commerce continues to expand.

 More about the #LaptopLifestyle